MPTCP-FreeBSD/LLM-CCA/adaptive_bitrate_streaming/README.md

    `conda create -n abr_netllm python>=3.8.10`

-2. Then install the following depdendencies:
+2. Then install the following depdendencies one by one:

    ```
    python==3.8.10